Storidge/terraform-aws-swarm-cio/README.md

 terraform apply
 ```

 Login to cluster at the IP addresses listed.
-For example below, `ssh 18.237.46.2`:
+For example below, `ssh 18.237.46.2` to login master node:

 ```
 null_resource.ansible_deploy (local-exec): PLAY RECAP *********************************************************************